RoboCup-SSL/grSim/INSTALL.md

 - VarTypes Library
 - Google Protobuf

-Except VarTypes, all other libraries can be installed using most Linux distributions' package manager.
+Except VarTypes, all other libraries can be installed using most Linux distributions' package managers.

-In order to compile grSim on Ubuntu 12.10, follow the following steps:
+In order to compile grSim on Ubuntu 12.04+, follow the following steps:

 1. Download and install these packages: